mandarini/ac-demo-sb/README.md

 4. **Persist**: Your nickname and scores persist across browser sessions via device ID

 ### Privacy & Device ID
-The game generates a random identifier (like `device_abc123`) stored in both your browser's localStorage and as a cookie to remember your nickname and scores between sessions.
-No personal information, device details, or tracking data is collected - it's just a game identifier that lets you keep the same nickname if you refresh the page or come back later.
-The cookie has a 1-year expiration for persistence across browser sessions.
+The game generates a random identifier stored in localStorage and as a cookie to remember your nickname and scores between sessions.
+No personal information is collected - just a game identifier for session persistence.

 ### Game Mechanics
-- **Spawning**: Cookies spawn automatically at configurable rates (default: 2/second)
+- **Spawning**: Server-side spawning via `pg_cron` (prevents client abuse)
 - **Falling Animation**: 8-second fall time from top to bottom of screen
 - **First-tap Wins**: Atomic claiming prevents duplicate scores
 - **Rate Limiting**: 120ms cooldown between claims per player